thomasangelop/quotesify/README.md

 # Quotesify
-This is a tool that helps insurance companies, brokers, and employers with their transcations.
+This is a tool that helps insurance companies, brokers, and employers do business with one another.
 This app will manage employee data securely and simplify the process for employers to apply for health insurance packages.

 ## Built With